tomekz/ckad/README.md

 ## 6️⃣ - Services and networking

+accessing an application with a service

+`kubectl expose deployment/nginx --port=80 --type=NodePort`

 ## 7️⃣ - State persistence

 Create busybox pod with two containers, each one will have the image busybox and will run the 'sleep 3600' command.
 Make both containers mount an emptyDir at '/etc/foo'.
 Connect to the second busybox, write the first column of '/etc/passwd' file to '/etc/foo/passwd'.
 Connect to the first busybox and write '/etc/foo/passwd' file to standard output.
 Delete pod.